It's not true that you can't exercise with arthritis. In fact, it's a very good idea! Here's why

 Regular exercise can make you feel and look fantastic – it will give you more confidence in your body and make you feel good about yourself psychologically and physically.
 And you can definitely still exercise with arthritis.

 Exercise burns calories and helps you lose weight and keep it off.
 It can also increase your strength and suppleness.
-It’s just all-round terrific.
-And you don’t have to be Gareth Bale or Andy Murray to get something out of it.
+It’s just all-round terrific, and you don’t have to be super-sporty to get something out of it.

 If you fancy joining a gym, it’s a good idea to get some expert support.
 You might want to seek out a personal trainer, commonly available at some public and private gyms, as they are often understanding and knowledgeable, and can advise on how to tone muscles with the least stress on joints.
+If this is something that interests you but you seem to be unable to find one, why not google something like “Find personal trainer near me” and you’ll be sure to find the right one for you.
 If you can’t afford a personal trainer make sure you have your free personal introduction to the gym, to get advice on how to use the equipment safely, and have a personal programme developed.

 Make sure you have the right footwear for your chosen exercise, because if your feet are properly supported it will take the strain out of your knee joints.
 The best sports stores will look at gait to ensure you’re wearing the right trainers for your foot shape, so not harming joints when exercising.
 Run and Become, which has stores in London, Edinburgh and Cardiff and sells online, offers this service.
 Or, see an orthotist for footwear advice and possible insoles if required.
 Check in your area to see if you can self-refer to an orthotist, or if you need to be referred via hospital or GP.